ady333/DE2-Solar-panel-monitoring-and-optimization/README.md

 The current provided by the photovoltaic panel is measured using the ACS721-5A circuit.
 The circuit was originally designed for MPPT (Maximum Power Point Tracking) using the short-circuit current method, where the maximum is determined based on the short-circuit current provided by the solar panel.
 This current was initially supposed to be measured using a switching relay; however, due to time constraints, this was not implemented.
 Instead, this value was determined to be slightly over 3 mA under typical overcast winter conditions.
 This value is later used in subsequent calculations.

+## Results
+We are able to succesfully compile and upload code on the Atmgea 388p chip but the functions are buggy and needs further testing and debugging in order to have correct functionality.

 ## References and tools
 - [Simple Arduino Solar Radiation Meter](https://projecthub.arduino.cc/mircemk/simple-arduino-solar-radiation-meter-for-solar-panels-ae1531)